 This is a Melbourne institution and has been welcoming patrons since 1998 staying open to the early hours of the morning serving supper and more substantial dishes.
 But we come for the wine.
 You could spend hours reading the red leather-bound wine list and pondering your decision.
 Many famous names pop up from Australia – Best’s included – and abroad from regions such as Mosel, Barolo, Burgundy and Bordeaux.

 Is Siglo in Paris or Melbourne?
-Parisian wicker chairs add to the confusion at this open-air rooftop terrace bar.
+Parisian wicker chairs will add to your confusion at this open-air rooftop terrace bar.
 It sits above The Melbourne Supper Club and wine comes from its extensive cellar.
 Enjoy a crisp glass of our Best’s Great Western Riesling or a cocktail made from premium spirits.

 Relatively new to the Melbourne eating and drinking scene, this Viking-themed bar is quirky and lots of fun.
 It’s the place to go to try Scandinavian-inspired food and cocktails.
 You’ll learn about Scandinavian gods like Thor as you read the drinks list, which features great wine.
 A unique night out is guaranteed at Mjølner.